AI Release Engineering

 The Control Layerfor AI-Native Systems

 AI-era software ships faster, breaks differently, and degrades silently.
-AI Release Engineering is the discipline that governs intelligent behavior in production — and FeatBit is its foundational infrastructure, not just a feature flag tool.
+AI Release Engineering is the discipline that governs intelligent behavior in production — and FeatBit extends feature flags into that control layer, evolving from release tooling into infrastructure for AI-governed delivery.
 As coding agents like Claude Code, Codex, Copilot, and OpenCode accelerate delivery, software must be intentionally managed across its full lifecycle — and that is the role of a FeatureOps control plane.

 “In the AI era, every software release is also an AI release.
 AI Release Engineering is the discipline that makes those releases safe — and FeatBit is the gateway that enforces it.”